MoonlightCapital/MoonlightBot-docs/moderation-commands/unban.md

 ### Options

-* `user`: The user you wish to Unban - this is mandatory
+* `user`: The user that you want to unban
-* `reason`: You can enter a reason as to why the unban was issued - this is optional but recommended and will show in the logs
+* `reason`: The reason you want to ban them.
+This is an optional parameter, which can be used for record-keeping
-* `no-infraction`: Set this to true if you DON'T want to record an infraction - this is optional and if left blank, an infraction will be recorded
+* `no-infraction`: Whether the ban counts as an infraction or not (True/False).
+This is optional and contains the server name and reason

 ## Logs

-* `UNBAN`: <TODO: describe>
+* `UNBAN`: This log is triggered when a user is successfully unbanned.
+It will log the user, the responsible moderator and the reason for the unban.
+If an infraction is created, it will also include the infraction ID

 For more information on setting up those logs, refer to the [log setup tutorial](<linkToLogTutorial>)